 Successful nonprofit organizations pick one new growth area to increase funding.
 They focus.
 The Florida Center For Child and Family Development, for example, starts a learning institute to reach other providers who can benefit from their knowledge – a mission earned income approach.
 You can decide to increase donations, business revenue, government funding, grants, or earned revenue.
 (You can even decide to grow in-kind to reduce your cash expenses.
-This technically, won’t mean your grow your revenue, but the impact of more in-kind might provide you what you need to meet your new budget.)
+This technically won’t grow your revenue, but more in-kind might provide a substitute money you would otherwise need to spend.)

 Finding one place to grow your revenue has the potential to replace dwindling resources and beat inflation.
 Commitment to growth fuels hope.
 Even if you face funding challenges now, growth helps people believe, “Things will get better.”
 Growth points lead to new skills.

 Once you identify how you increase income, decide the steps needed to move toward it.
-What are the next steps you will do today?
+What are the next steps you will take today?
 What will you invest in?
 What resources do you need?
 Explore and answer questions like these to activate your revenue growth.
-See

 Jackie’s organization decides to increase individual donations.
 They ad an annual appeal and set a goal to double their donor list.
 The board chair will lead the charge for increased board giving.
 A former board chair agrees to head a task force re-connecting with former board members and reengaging them in the organization’s future.
 Jackies sets aside time in her calendar to visit major donors every week.

 To arrive at More Money Next Year requires changes in thinking, time investment, and actions.
-The next section follows Jackie as she creates solid plans and takes actions to close the gap between what she wants to earn and her current funding.
+The following section follows Jackie as she creates solid plans and takes action to close the gap between what she wants to earn and her current funding.